 6-8.
 Children of Young Adults.
-Section 475(4)(B) of the Act requires that foster care maintenance payments for a young adult in foster care cover the foster care maintenance costs for the young adult's child if that child is placed with the young adult in the same supervised independent living setting.
-Further, consistent with section 472(h)(2) of the Act, a child of the young adult in foster care whose costs are covered by the Title IV-E foster care maintenance payment is categorically eligible for the Title XIX Medicaid program.

-6-9.
-Dual Eligibility - Determining Title IV-E Eligibility When a Young Adult Receives Third Party Benefits.
+- a.
+Section 475(4)(B) of the Act requires that foster care maintenance payments for a young adult in foster care cover the foster care maintenance costs for the young adult's child if that child is placed with the young adult in the same supervised living arrangement (SLA) setting. - (1) Child care costs may be included in the foster care maintenance payment paid to the SLA provider, young adult, or paid directly to the licensed child care provider. - b.
+Consistent with section 472(h)(2) of the Act, a child of the young adult in foster care whose costs are covered by the Title IV-E foster care maintenance payment is categorically eligible for the Title XIX Medicaid program. - 6-9.
+Dual Eligibility Determining Title IV-E Eligibility When a Young Adult Receives Third Party Benefits. - a.

-a.
 A young adult may receive SSA, Veteran's Administration (VA) benefits, or Railroad Retirement (RR) benefits and be determined Title IV-E, Reimbursable.
 Such benefits shall be considered countable unearned income in a Title IV-E eligibility determination.
-The young adult's cost of care may be shared between Title IV-E and the federal benefit received and should be pursued when appropriate.
+The young adult's cost of care may be shared between Title IV-E and the federal benefit received and should be pursued when appropriate. - b.

-b.
 A young adult may receive SSI and be determined Title IV-E, Non-Reimbursable.
 Such benefit is not considered countable income.
 Cost sharing between the Social Security Administration and Title IV-E is not an option.
 The state of Florida elects to claim the federal benefit through the Social Security Administration, thus resulting in the cost of care not being reimbursable under Title IV-E.